Metro Atlanta: Metropolitan statistical area

+The counties listed below are included in the Atlanta–Sandy Springs–Roswell metropolitan statistical area.
+In 2023, the Office of Management and Budget split the Metropolitan statistical area into two conurbated metropolitan divisions.

+The Atlanta-Sandy Springs-Roswell metropolitan division consists of the following 24 counties:

+The Marietta metropolitan division consists of the following five counties.

-The counties listed below are included in the Atlanta–Sandy Springs–Alpharetta, GA Metropolitan Statistical Area.
-However, some entities define a much smaller metropolitan area by including only the counties which have the densest suburban development.
+Some entities define a much smaller metropolitan area by including only the counties which have the densest suburban development.
 Fulton, DeKalb, Gwinnett, Cobb, and Clayton were the five original counties when the Atlanta metropolitan area was first defined in 1950, and continue to be the core of the metro area.
 These five counties along with six more (Cherokee, Douglas, Fayette, Henry, Rockdale, and Forsyth) are members of the Atlanta Regional Commission, a weak metropolitan government organization which also is a regional planning agency.
 The eleven ARC counties, bolded, and four more (Bartow, Coweta, Hall, Paulding), with an asterisk (*), form part of the Metropolitan North Georgia Water Planning District, created in 2001.

-Atlanta–Sandy Springs–Alpharetta, GA Metropolitan Statistical Area
+Atlanta–Sandy Springs–Roswell MSA

-The 12 counties listed above with under 85,000 residents are usually not included in any other metropolitan definition except the OMB/Census Bureau's MSA and CSA.
+The 10 counties listed above with under 60,000 residents are usually not included in any other metropolitan definition except the OMB/Census Bureau's MSA and CSA.

 Hall County forms the Gainesville MSA, but with astronomical growth to over 200,000 residents, is now also part of the Atlanta CSA.

-The official tourism website of the State of Georgia features a "Metro Atlanta" tourism region that includes only eight counties: Fulton, DeKalb, Gwinnett, Cobb, Clayton, Douglas, Fayette, and Henry.
+The official tourism website of the State of Georgia features an "Atlanta Metro" tourism region that includes only eight counties: Fulton, DeKalb, Gwinnett, Cobb, Clayton, Douglas, Fayette, and Henry.